 | Looking out over the area we will walk when we finish the Esk Valley Walk |

-From here we continue on along the valley above the river, looking out across the landscape below.
+From here, the path heads out along the ridge that lines the valley below - looking out across the landscape below.

 |